spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 # Container Deployment

-To add a container tier to Palette Dev Engine App Profile,
+Containers run small microservices to large applications efficiently.
+They contain all the required executables, binary codes, libraries, and configuration files.
+As a result, containers are lightweight and portable with less overhead.
+To add a container tier to Palette Dev Engine App Profile follow the steps below.

 <br />